rynop/software-school/README.md

 ### Prereq's for each student

-- Open up VS Studio "Live share" extension, and login with your github account.
+- A student github account is not required, but there is a lesson at the end of this school that covers it.
+To get started quickly, open up VS Studio "Live share" extension, and login with your github account.
 If students have a github account, login with their credentials instead
+-